terror/liam.rs/posts/Scripting-in-markdown.md

 on a library for that initial step.

 Overall, I get what I need out of the program as it is.
-Whether or not the aformentioned todo's provide useful to someone else will most likely have a non-trivial amount of impact on my motiviation for getting them done.
+Whether or not the aforementioned todo's provide useful to someone else will most likely have a non-trivial amount of impact on my motivation for getting them done.

 Feel free to check out the code over on github [https://github.com/terror/present](https://github.com/terror/present).
 It is